JaberwockySeamonstah/PSXOverlayExample/README.md

 ```bash
 mkpsxiso -y config/OverlayExample.xml
 ```
+The cue/bin will by default be generated in the `iso` folder.

 ### With VSCode

 The tasks.json file provides a "build" and a "rebuild" task that should do the job